ZbigniewKopertowski/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

 ***************
 Installation
 ***************
-The enabler is provided as a Helm chart.
+The enabler can be installed using its Helm chart, which is publicly available in `Artifact Hub <https://artifacthub.io/packages/helm/assist-iot-vpn/vpn>`_.

+1. Add the Helm chart repository:

+   ``helm repo add assist-iot-vpn helm repo add assist-iot-vpn https://assist-iot.github.io/vpn/vpn-artifact``

+2. Install the lastest version of the enabler:

+   ``helm install vpn-enabler assist-iot-vpn/vpn``

 *********************
 Configuration options